 The last thing you want when you’re trying to get in some downtime poolside is a cleaner that kicks out too much racket.
 While it’s not whisper-quiet, you certainly won’t find the noise of this cleaner to be in any way intrusive.

 There’s nothing worse than needing to maintain the diaphragm on a pool cleaner and finding it takes a magic act to access the thing.
 The Baracuda has a handy quick-release cassette putting paid to any nonsense an allowing you to swiftly unclog or clean this component fuss-free.

 You can buy the Baracuda with or without a scrub disc depending on your requirements.
 The disc included packs 36 fins so it adheres brilliantly to just about any pool surface.
 The only area where it’s noted to run into problems is with raised drain covers so keep an eye on proceedings until you see how this cleaner handles the terrain of your pool.

 Glance now at the advantages and snags that define this sterling pool cleaner and you can decide for yourself whether you think it makes sense for your particular size and type of pool…

-You can’t expect to pay as little as this for the best robotic pool cleaner and get a highly intelligent robot crammed with frippery.
+You can’t expect to pay as little as this for an automatic pool cleaner and get a highly intelligent robot crammed with frippery.
 What you can expect is that the Baracuda will blitz the floor, walls and steps of your pool in a relatively brisk and highly effective manner at a price you’ll love.

 We’ve tried to include something for all pool sizes and budgets here and we understand not everyone is looking for a tech-driven beast where the very complexity can turn into a negative if things break down.